webboxesdeveloper/ThriftyWeMVP/docs/PROJECT_SPECIFICATION.md

-# MealDeal Project Specification
+# ThrifyWe Project Specification

 ## Project Overview

-MealDeal is a web application that helps users discover affordable meals based on real-time supermarket offers.
+ThriftyWe is a web application that helps users discover affordable meals based on real-time supermarket offers.
 Users enter their postal code (PLZ), and the system calculates dish prices using current ingredient offers from various supermarket chains in their region.

 ### Technology Stack